Induced Disjoint Paths in Claw-Free Graphs: Introduction

-As a final motivation for our work, we note that just as linkages are important for (topological) graph minors, one may hope that induced linkages are useful for finding induced (topological) minors in polynomial time.
-Whereas Robertson and Seymour~\cite{RS95} and Grohe \etal\cite{GKMW11} showed that the problems of detecting whether a graph contains some fixed graph $H$ as a minor or topological minor can be solved in cubic time for any fixed graph $H$, complexity classifications of both problems with respect to some fixed graph $H$ as induced minor or induced topological minor are still wide open.
-So far, only partial results that consist of both polynomial-time solvable and \NP-complete cases are known~\cite{FKMP95,FKP12b,LLMT09}.
-In this paper, we provide new insights into the complexity of these problems for claw-free graphs and line graphs.
+As a final motivation for our work, we note that just as disjoint paths are important for (topological) graph minors, one may hope that induced disjoint paths are useful for finding induced (topological) minors in polynomial time on certain graph classes.
+Whereas the problems of detecting whether a graph contains some fixed graph $H$ as a minor or topological minor can be solved in cubic time for any fixed graph $H$~\cite{GKMW11,RS95}, the complexity classifications of both problems with respect to some fixed graph $H$ as induced minor or induced topological minor are still wide open.
+So far, only partial results~\cite{FKMP95,FKP12b,LLMT09}, which consist of both polynomial-time solvable and \NP-complete cases, are known for the latter two problems on general graphs.
+In contrast, Fiala \etal\cite{FKLP12} use their algorithm for the {\sc $k$-Induced Disjoint Paths} problem to obtain an $n^{O(k)}$-time algorithm that solves the problem of testing whether a claw-free graph $G$ on $n$ vertices contains a graph $H$ on $k$ vertices as a topological induced minor.
+This problem is also called the {\sc Induced Topological Minor} problem.
+For fixed graphs $H$, the {\sc Induced Topological Minor} problem is also known to be polynomial-time solvable for AT-free graphs~\cite{GPV12} and chordal graphs~\cite{BGHHKP12}.
+When parameterized by $|V(H)|$, it has been proven to be \W[1]-hard for cobipartite graphs~\cite{GPV12} (which form a subclass of AT-free graphs) and for split graphs~\cite{GKPT12} (which form a subclass of chordal graphs).